What is an Option?

 Options can be in the money, at the money, or out of the money.

 - Out of the money: When an option’s strike price is above the underlying asset price for a call, or below the underlying asset price for a put.
-When an option is out of the money, the investor would get a worse price by exercising the option, so it’s better to buy or sell the stock in the open market instead.
-Out of the money options have less, or no, value.

 How much value does an option have?